Crossbow Hunting: Arrow & Broadhead Tuning

-1. Aligning broadhead blades with the arrow fletching.
+1. Three Blade Broadhead Alignment: Aligning broadhead blades with the arrow fletching alows air to flow over the entire arrow evenly.
 There are several companies that make aluminum, steel, nylon and rubber washers or spacers that will allow you to align the fletching with a good three blade broadhead.
 These will also aid in setting your (F.O.C.) correctly by fine tuning your weight.

 When looking down the arrow shaft from the nock end your three blade broadhead and fletching should look like the below diagram.